Dr. Erica Oberndorfer

 Thesis: Plant, macrolichen and moss community structure and species richness in the coastal barrens of Nova Scotia

 I have a life-long interest in and love for plants.
-Much of my earlier education and work has focused on the ecology of plant communities, and the distribution of plants in eastern Canada.
+My earlier education and work has focused on the ecology of plant communities, and the distribution of plants in eastern Canada.
 Gradually, I have come to appreciate the complex relationships between people and plants, and the way that we shape each other’s lives.

 Much of my current work is with plant mentors in Makkovik, learning about the cultural importance of plants to Makkovimiut.
 Our work focuses on individual plants, but also on the importance of understanding “plants in practice” – how plants support a larger web of cultural practices, which in turn support plants.